 – already had reactions to drugs

 – did not respond to specific drugs

 These genetic tests enable the doctors to better dose a drug and to avoid adverse reactions.

 Cytochrome P450 tests

-CYP450 genes are a gene family which encode for a variety of CYP enzymes.
+CYP450 genes belong to a gene family that encode for a variety of CYP enzymes.
 These enzymes are responsible for metabolizing around 85 percent of all drugs in the body.

 Every drug is metabolized through one ore more pathways.
-If there are any changes of the genes which encode the enzymes the metabolization of the drug is changed.
+If there are any changes of the genes that encode those enzymes, metabolization of the drug is altered.

 “Extensive metabolizer”: normal metabolizer